-Rob is an East Bay native who moved to Emeryville in 2003.
-He can often be seen walking his French Bulldog rescue “Fiona” around his Park Avenue District neighborhood, riding the greenway to and from the Berkeley Bowl or enjoying his favorite Emeryville small businesses.
+Rob is a third generation Californian and East Bay native who moved to Emeryville in 2003.
+A new parent in the community, he can often be seen walking his French Bulldog rescue “Fiona” around his Park Avenue District neighborhood, traversing the greenway on his bike or enjoying his favorite Emeryville small businesses.
 Rob’s “day job” is as a creative professional.

 Jacqueline J.R.
 Hampton (E’ville Biz & Human Interest)

 Fiction writer and cat aficionado discovered Emeryville in the ’90s, loved it and stayed.
 Her most recent thriller, “Eidolon” (working title) is out to agents and she’s begun work on the second book in the series.
 Follow Jacqueline on Twitter.

 William He (E’ville Development)